GaneshJainarain/Heart_Failure_PredictionML/README.md

 - `k-fold cross-validation`
 - `stratified k-fold cross-validation` Cross-validation is dividing training data into a few parts.
 We train the model on some of these parts and test on the remaining parts

+- `K-fold cross-validation`

+As you can see, we divide the samples and the targets associated with them.
+We can divide the data into k different sets which are exclusive of each other.
+This is known as k-fold cross-validation, We can split any data into k-equal parts using KFold from scikit-learn.
+Each sample is assigned a value from 0 to k-1 when using k-fold cross validation.